Business tax return in Quebec - accounting documents

 Provincial penalties (Revenu Québec)

-• Failure to produce CO-17: $25 per day of delay, up to a maximum of $2,500
+• Non-production CO-17 : $25 per day of delay, up to a maximum of $2,500

 Find my accountant

-What is the Small Business Deduction (SBD)?
+What is the small business deduction (SBD)?

 What documents do I need to prepare for my accountant?